Configure connection for failed rows

 After configuring credentials, verify that the connection is ready for failed rows queries using one of these methods:

-- via Labs
+- Via Labs

-- Test failed rule
+- Test a failed rule

-Verify the connection status directly from Labs.
+Check the connection status directly from Labs.

 -